Master of Business Administration (MBA) in Nonprofit Management

 A delivery that works with your schedule

-The MBA in Nonprofit Management is a tri-semester program.
-Courses are discussion-based and pre-program assignments help students establish a frame of reference for class discussions, and include an online component that allows instructors and class members to remain in contact between class sessions for discussions and assignments.
+Courses are discussion-based, and even on-ground classes include an online component that allows instructors and class members to remain in contact between class sessions for discussions and assignments.
 Elective course options may include Operations and Information Management, Entrepreneurship, Human Resource Management, and Corporate Residency Fieldwork.

-Our MBA program is available at our Boston, Milwaukee, Tampa Bay, and Wilmington campuses.
+The Nonprofit Management MBA program is available at Boston, Milwaukee, Tampa Bay, and Wilmington campuses; or fully online beginning in Spring 2019 (January 2019).